 This is one of our favourite organic pest control methods.
 By planting close together with species that attract predatory insects or disguise vulnerable plants, you reduce the impact pests can have.
 They’ll be full by the time they reach your veg or flowers!

 You can easily stop many pests by adding household objects.
 For example, slugs hate the sharp edges of eggshells.
 So surrounding plants with broken eggshells should keep them away.

 Placing plastic bottles and straw around the base of plants can also deter most pests.

 Keeping pest numbers down is fairly easy, when you compare it to animal control.
 However, there are some steps you can take to protect your garden from animals.

 You would be surprised at how many deer we have in the UK.
 They eat about five pounds of greenery each day.
 As creatures of habit, they revisit the same forage areas often.

 You can repeal deer with a bar of fragrant soap, spraying plants with a solution of raw eggs and water, and scarecrows.

 If you have an open compost bin, then before long you’ll be visited by rodents!
-So get a lid on that.
+So you’ll want get a lid on that and fast!